 Persepolis Terrace: Architecture, Reliefs, And Finds

 The magnificent palace complex at Persepolis was founded by Darius the Great around 518 B.C., although more than a century passed before it was finally completed.
-Conceived to be the seat of government for the Achaemenian kings and a center for receptions and ceremonial festivities, the wealth of the Persian empire was evident in all aspects of its construction.
-The splendor of Persepolis, however, was short-lived; the palaces were looted and burned by Alexander the Great in 331–330 B.C.
+One of the great imperial dynastic centers, the wealth of the Achaemenid Persian empire was evident in all aspects of its construction.
+The splendor of Persepolis, however, was short-lived; the palaces were looted and burned by Alexander the Great in 330 B.C.
 The ruins were not excavated until the Oriental Institute of the University of Chicago sponsored an archaeological expedition to Persepolis and its environs under the supervision of Professor Ernst Herzfeld from 1931 to 1934, and Erich F. Schmidt from 1934 to 1939.

 - Palace Complex: Structures, Reliefs, and Inscriptions